 If you are new to flight simulators you know first hand how intimidating it could be to get airborne.
-To make it easier for novice virtual pilots Aerofly FS 2 has several guides to make your first experience a better one.
+To make it easier for novice virtual pilots Aerofly FS 2 has several guides to help you navigate your aircraft and to show additional information.

-The flight information bar can also be turned on and off from within the general settings.
+The flight information bar can be toggled on and off by 'I' key per default or in the general settings.